KNOW YOUR RIGHTS:

 However, choosing to obtain a court order via step-parent adoption is a hard decision to make for lesbian couples who have conceived their child together.
 The non-biological parent is not a “step-parent.”
 They are not raising a child from a previous relationship.
 This is their child, from their marriage.
 Sometimes the non-biological parent is even on the birth certificate already as “Father.”

 But so-called “step-parent” adoption is a means to an end.
 Some attorneys explain this by using the new term “confirmatory adoption,” meaning the adoption is simply confirming the rights the adopting parent should already have through the parentage laws described above.
 Some couples decide to endure the adoption process in order to get a traditional, well-recognized adoption order, versus a parentage order which is a newer concept.
-Or, couples decide on step-parent adoption because they live in a conservative county, and they do not wish to endure the legal process or attorney fees it might take to convince the court of the rightness of parentage.
+Or, couples decide on step-parent adoption because they live in a conservative or problematic county, and they do not wish to endure the legal process or attorney fees it might take to convince the court of the rightness of parentage.
 Step-parent adoption is definitely the path of least resistance.

 What exactly is step-parent adoption?
 Step-parent adoption is the adoption of a child by the spouse of the legal parent.
 The legal parent’s rights are not terminated during this type of adoption.
 Instead, the “step-parent” comes onto the rights of the legal parent and the couple begins to share parental rights of the child.
 A couple must be married to complete a step-parent adoption.
 A step-parent screening is required in Wisconsin before a step-parent adoption can be finalized.
 The screening is completed by an adoption agency and involves completing questionnaires, background checks, a medical exam, and a home visit.
 It is not a full home study, but it is not insignificant.
 A screening should not be required in a parentage matter, on the other hand (and in our firm’s experience, it is not).
 Without any problems, birth certificates are being revised by Wisconsin Vital Records to list both parents pursuant to step-parent adoption orders (as “Parent/Parent”).